 My grandmother said, “don’t make me hurt you, boy.”

-Here’s a link to some of other food bloggers who are participating in a virtual potluck:
+Here’s a link to some of other food bloggers who are participating in the virtual potluck:

 Beautiful Eats & Things | Turkey Sausage Stuffed Collard Green Wraps